alccrts/alccrts/README.md

 ### Hi there 👋

-I'm Alec, welcome to my new portfolio!
+I'm Alec, welcome to my portfolio!

 I'm currently exploring the world of data analytics and steadily teaching myself various technical skills such as SQL, Python, R Studio and Data Viz.
+There is much here now, but I will use this Github page to document my experiments and progress.

 I am particularly excited about gaining analytical experience in the tech and media industries.
-I will use this Github page to document my experiments and progress.

 #### 📚 Table of Contents
 - [SQL Projects](https://github.com/alccrts/SQL_Projects)